Doksany

 Doksany (Doxan) is a municipality and village in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
-It has about 500 inhabitants.
-It is known for the Premonstratensian Doksany Convent.
+It has about 400 inhabitants.
+The municipality is located on the Ohře River in the Lower Ohře Table.
+It is known for a Premonstratensian convent.

+Etymology

+The origin of the name Doksany is uncertain.
+There is a theory that the initial name of the settlement was Dokze/Doksy (of pre-Slavic origin, from the Old English word dox = 'dark') and then it changed to Doksany, modeled after Brozany (now Brozany nad Ohří), which is located on the opposite bank of the Ohře River.

 Geography

 Doksany is located about 9 km south of Litoměřice, 24 km south of Ústí nad Labem and 42 km north of Prague.
-It lies in a flat agricultural landscape of the Lower Ohře Table.
+It lies in a flat agricultural landscape in the Lower Ohře Table.
 The municipality is situated on the right bank of the Ohře River, which forms the western municipal border.

 Climate

 Doksany's climate is classified as oceanic climate (Köppen Cfb).
-Among them, the annual average temperature is 9.7 C, the hottest month in July is 19.9 C, and the coldest month is 0.0 C in January.
+Among them, the annual average temperature is 9.7 C, the hottest month is 19.9 C in July, and the coldest month is 0.0 C in January.
 The annual precipitation is 480.6 mm, of which July is the wettest with 70.8 mm, while February is the driest with only 18.9 mm.

-The extreme temperature throughout the year ranged from -27.0 C on 22 December 1969 to 39.4 C on 20 August 2012.
+The extreme temperature throughout the year ranged from -27.0 C on 22 December 1969 to 41.9 C on 28 June 2026, which was at this time the highest temperature recorded in the Czech Republic.

-During the June 2019 European heat wave, Doksany broke the record for the hottest temperature in June in the Czech Republic.
-The Czech Hydrometeorological Institute claimed that the temperature reached 38.5 °C and warned that it could change to 40 degrees Celsius.